jtarrio/pascual/manual/chapter2.md

 ## While-do

-In the previous section I told you about "repeat-until" and how it lets you execute a sequence of statements repeatedly until a condition is true, and I also told you that Pascal has two of these.

-The second statement is "while-do", and it kind of works in the opposite way as "repeat-until".
-Where "repeat-until" first executes the statements and then checks if it should stop repeating them, "while-do" first checks the condition and, if it is true, it executes the statement.
+The second loop statement in the Pascal language is "while-do", and it kind of works in the opposite way as "repeat-until".
+Where "repeat-until" first executes the statements and then checks if it should stop looping, "while-do" first checks the condition and, if it is true, it executes the statement and then loops.

 Since "while-do" is the opposite of "repeat-until", let's see it in action in a program that is the opposite of the game in the previous section: this time, the player chooses a number and the computer tries to guess it.